visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_Cinema.rst

 The second tab in the **Save Cinema** wizard
-(see :numref:`Figure %s<save_cinema_wizard_2>`) contains controls that select the range and stride of time states that will be included in the Cinema database.
-Use the **Frame start** controls to select the beginning time state for the Cinema database.
-A value of zero corresponds to the first time state.
-Use the **Frame end** controls to set the last time state that will be included in the Cinema database.
-Finally, use the **Frame stride** controls to set the stride that will be used between the start and end time states, which is useful when making shorter preview databases that vary over time but do not include all time states.
+(see :numref:`Figure %s<save_cinema_wizard_2>`) contains controls that select the range and stride of time-states that will be included in the Cinema database.
+Use the **Frame start** controls to select the beginning time-state for the Cinema database.
+A value of zero corresponds to the first time-state.
+Use the **Frame end** controls to set the last time-state that will be included in the Cinema database.
+Finally, use the **Frame stride** controls to set the stride that will be used between the start and end time-states, which is useful when making shorter preview databases that vary over time but do not include all time-states.

 .. _save_cinema_wizard_2: